C Reactive Protein (CRP Blood Test)

 1. Non-Specific Nature

-CRP doesn’t pinpoint the exact cause of inflammation.
-Elevated levels could result from an infection, injury, or chronic condition, including autoimmune diseases.
+CRP does not pinpoint the exact cause of inflammation.
+Elevated levels could result from an infection, injury, or chronic condition.
+Your doctor interprets it in context.

 2. Short-Term Fluctuations